ivybowman/Recoil-Hacks/README.md

 # Recoil Hacks
  My experiments with hacking and modifying recoil.
 All builds were compiled on Ubuntu 16.04 and anything past that will fail.
+When flashed this build worked smoothly with the

  # Current Contents